Spice Art Club

 Can I get one-to-one teaching and feedback from you?

-We have recorded ideas Friday every month, during which I provide direct feedback on your work.
+We have Live Zoom call each month, and recorded ideas Friday every month, during which I provide direct feedback on your work.
 You can also ask me questions through recorded messages, or in regular posts.

 Will I learn about color, design, and other art fundamentals?